Diceycle/Arknights-Material-Planner/README.md

   * **A**: Usually that is an issue with the `config.json`.
 Use an online JSON verifier like [JSONLint](https://jsonlint.com/) to check if you've maybe made a mistake.
 * **Q**: An operator recently got a new Module, but I don't see it in the tool, what happened?
   * **A**: The tool caches Operator data, so it doesn't know an update was released.
-Go to the `data/upgradeCosts` folder and delete the file with the operator name.
+You can force a manual refresh by clicking the button under the operator image.
 * **Q**: The tool keeps saying I need to navigate to the main menu or the depot even though I'm there already, what do I do?
   * **A**: Disable any hotkey overlays you might have in your player, make sure not to overlap your mouse with the player.
     If that does not work try increasing the `colorLeniency` config parameter.